ShellShoccar-jpn/kotoriotoko/README.en.md

 1. A Twitter account
 2. A Unix host
 3. Two additional software
-  1. [OpenSSL](https://www.openssl.org/) or [LibreSSL](https://www.libressl.org/) If you have installed neither yet, you have to install one of them by source-compiling or package-management-system in advance.
+  1. [OpenSSL](https://www.openssl.org/) or [LibreSSL](https://www.libressl.org/); if you have installed neither yet, you have to install one of them by source-compiling or package-management-system in advance.
 But you don't have to configure them anything at all.
-  2. [cURL](https://curl.haxx.se/) or [Wget](https://www.gnu.org/software/wget/) If you have installed neither yet, you have to install one of them by source-compiling or package-management-system in advance.
+  2. [cURL](https://curl.haxx.se/) or [Wget](https://www.gnu.org/software/wget/); if you have installed neither yet, you have to install one of them by source-compiling or package-management-system in advance.

 Most of all rental host service and/or Unix compatible OSs probably have the above software.